jes-sherborne/jquery-signature-panel-plugin/README.markdown

     </body>
     </html>

-## Using your own styles
+### Using your own styles

-SignaturePanel uses minimal markup for its controls so that it is easy to style it to integrate into your application.
+The visual display of the control is governed by a combination of settings and CSS.
 The control's settings determine the height of the control bar at the bottom, whether each control is a link or a button, and what their captions should be.
 By default, the control bar is 30 pixels high, OK is a button, and the other controls are links.
+All other styling is controlled by CSS.

 Each element has a class applied so that it's easy to override with CSS.
 The easiest way to see how everything works is to look at the iPad style in `jquery.signature-panel.css`, which illustrates most of the elements you're likely to need.